-If I learn anything which contracts the simplicity of this advice, I’ll post updates on Twitter and Facebook.
+If I learn anything which contradicts the simplicity of this advice, I’ll post updates on Twitter and Facebook.
 As always, if you know more about internet encryption than I do, I welcome your corrections.

 A RAID (a Redundant Array of Inexpensive Disks) is two or more hard drives connected together (usually inside the same enclosure) so that they act like a single bigger hard drive.
 There are several different kinds.

 RAID 0, striped RAIDs, are for speed, striping (dividing) the data workload between two drives, kinda (vaguely) the way that two relay runners are faster than a single runner.
 Except that these two are circling the track and handing off the baton 7200 times per second!

 RAID 1, mirrored RAIDs, are for on-the-fly backup purposes, protecting every bit of your data, right up until the second that one of its drives fails.
 It does this by saving everything twice, simultaneously, to two different drives.
 Because it is very unlikely both drives would fail at the same time, you should lose no data when one of them dies.
 Indeed, a mirrored RAID will keep working even when one of its two drives fails.
 They are a good choice wherever failure is not an option.